 - May be too long for shorter individuals

 The Bodyrip Comfort Padded Delux 2.0 is best for occasional workouts instead of everyday training.
 However, since the vest starts at a relatively low weight, 5 kg, it’s perfect for beginners who want to implement progressive overload into their workouts.
-It fits snugly but comfortably.
-However, it may be too long on certain individuals and get in their way of them exercising.
+It fits snugly but comfortably with easy adjustment using the thick velcro straps.
+However, as a larger full body weighted vest, it may be too long on certain individuals and get in their way of them exercising.

-While its design may be simple, the Powerfly Pro Vest is fully customizable, secure, and durable.
+While its design may be simple, the JLL Weight Vest is fully customisable, secure, and durable.
 It’s the perfect choice for athletes in team sports or the seasoned weightlifter.

 - Fantastic fit for both men and women

 - Secure weight pockets won’t move during motion

 - The price point is a little high for the simplicity of the design

 Though the price point may seem a little higher than some, this vest is worthy of consideration.
 It’s built to last and suitable for men and women of many different sizes – just use the adjustable straps.
 It’s comfortable, and you can order it in a variety of weight selections from 5 all the way to 30 kg.
 If you find that the vest is too heavy, you can always take out some of the removable weights from the weight pouches to ease the load.